Automake on Solaris

 I see no reason why we shouldn't be allowed to use this option on all platforms.

-#2 Updated by kukackajiri 11 months ago
+#2 Updated by kukackajiri about 1 year ago

 - Status changed from Invalid to Reopened